Table of Contents

 Its configuration is very easy and allows the possibility to test the functionality fast.
 There are few things to configure:

-1. The ASCII text (the actual content of the message, thus the command that IP Speaker expects to receive)
+The ASCII text (the actual content of the message, thus the command that IP Audio Client expects to receive)

-2. The IP Address where to send this command, so the IP Address of your IP Speaker device
+The IP Address where to send this command, so the IP Address of your IP Audio Client device

-3. The Port, must be the same as the one specified in the IP Speaker Source tab
+The Port, must be the same as the one specified in the IP Audio Client Source tab

 In packet sender is also possible to save the messages so it is easier the next time to repeat the test.

-Click on SEND and make sure to be able to hear the audio output on your IP Speaker device.
+Click on SEND and make sure to be able to hear the audio output on your IP Audio Client device.

 Example of sending a UDP message using Linux CLI